onap/doc/docs/guides/onap-developer/how-to-use-docs/include-documentation.rst

    reference on changes and/or the verify job will fail in the step below.

-The last step is to create a docs directory in your repository with an index.rst file.
+3. Create a docs directory in your repository with an index.rst file.
 The following sequence will complete the minimum required over ssh.
 As you have time to convert or add new content you can update the index and add files under the docs folder.